-The History minor consists of 18 hours in history courses numbered 200 and above, including HIST 211, 212, and at least one course in non-American history.
+The History minor consists of 18 hours in history courses numbered 200 and above, including HIST 211, 212, and at least one course in non-U.S. history.

 Human Rights & Public Service

-The Human Rights and Public Service minor should help Political Science majors and minors, along with other students interested in service learning, to prepare for graduate studies or careers in the fields of human rights, political science or international relations.
-It may also be of interest to students who are simply interested in expanding their citizenship skills though civic action.
+The Human Rights and Public Service minor helps students interested in service learning, to prepare for graduate studies or careers in the fields of human rights, political science, or international relations.
+It will also appeal to students interested in expanding their citizenship skills though civic action.

 The Human Services minor introduces students to social welfare systems, human behavior and the social environment, and helping systems.

 A Political Science minor consists of POS 200, 250, 455 and 475, GEOG 231, and six additional elective hours in the subject.